Financial-Times/o-brand/README.md

 ### Override The Current Brand

-It may be desirable to output a customised variant of a component based on the current brand.
-To do this create a mixin which maps arguments to `oBrandOverride`.
+It may be desirable to output a customised variant of a component based on brand configuration.
+To do this create a component specific mixin which maps arguments to `oBrandOverride`.
 This prevents brand configuration from becoming a public interface, which makes it possible to change brand variables at a later point without a breaking change.

 The following contrived example shows how to override brand variables: